propertyhive/WP-Property-Hive-AllAgents/README.txt

 = The Shortcode =

-Simply add the shortcode [allagents] where you want it to appear.
+Simply add the shortcode [allagents id="X"] where you want it to appear.
+Visit the setting area to get the full shortcode.

 == Screenshots ==

 1. Once you've added the [allagents] shortcode the AllAgents reviews and rating begin to appear
 2. Settings allow you to choose if you want to use pre-built widgets provided by AllAgents
 3. Alternatively we can integrate with their API whereby you can choose and customise the layout
+4. Reviews output in a list or carousel

 == Changelog ==